Terran Calendar: The current year is 30 AO = 598 WTA. All new threads happen during the current year unless otherwise stated by the creator.

 The Gaian Academy is a national research university located on Deepview Island, an inland island and part of the Ponkapoag Lake Archipelago.
 It is the premier education center in the nation, some say even globally, and has also begun to establish itself as a competitive research facility.

-There's a congress, which is made up of majority and minority leaders from each city.
-The majority leader is the elected official of a city, and the minority leader is usually the one who lost the elections but still represents a significant portion of the electorate.
+In each city there's a congress, which is made up of majority and minority leaders from each city.
+The majority leader is the elected official of a city (usually but not always), and the minority leader is usually the one who lost the elections but still represents a significant portion of the electorate.
 The king decides on issues which affect everyone.
 If regents are in conflict about any change, the king is the final word and can supersede any motion.
 The king also appoints chief of staff for various departments, such as the head of the military, the bureau of science, internal investigations, as well as determines who makes up the supreme court out of nominees put forward by the congress.

 In criminal investigations Terrenus law enforcement makes use of various forms of divination, in particular retrocognition and psychometry, as well as Gaian candles of truth and clergy to compel honesty.
 Each megacity has at least one maximum security prison to house the most dangerous local criminals, such as terrorists, political prisoners, the excessively violent or those with gang affiliations.